 Challenge is an unincorporated community in Yuba County.
 It is located on Dry Creek, 30 mi northeast of Marysville at an elevation of 2,595 ft.
-The post office in Challenge was established in 1895 and has been in operation continuously since.
-No population census data on is available for Challenge.
+The post office in Challenge was established in 1895 and has been in operated continuously since.
+No census data on population are available for Challenge.